joe-p/docker-algorand/README.md

     expose:
         - 4001
         - 4002
+...
+    #ports:
+    #    - 8980:8980
+    expose:
+      - 8980
 ```

 ***NOTE:** BE SURE TO UPDATE TOKENS IF API IS PUBLIC

 # Sandbox Comparison

- Below is a comparison of the codebase in this repo and sandbox
+ Below is a comparison of the codebase in this repo and sandbox via [scc](https://github.com/boyter/scc)

 ## Sandbox
 ```